dicaso/dicaso.github.io/index.md

 This project would not have been possible if it could not rely on the work of many other open source projects.
-It would be too many to list here, but they can be found by looking at the `setup.py` files of the different dicaso components.
+It would be too many to list here, but they can be found by looking at the `setup.py` files of the different dicaso tools.

 ### dicaso development